CodePandaAkhilesh/akhilesh.github.io/README.md

 ## 🧠 About Me

 My career goal is to become a skilled software developer, but my mindset is always about curiosity and growth.
 I enjoy building innovative and helpful solutions using code and AI.
-Whether it's solving problems on LeetCode or building smart tools using React and Gemini API – I'm all in.
+Whether it's solving problems on LeetCode or building smart tools using Web Dev and GENAI – I'm all in.

 I love to learn, create, and collaborate.
 I'm also working on growing my understanding of cybersecurity alongside my core CS education.
 Always ready for the next challenge! 🚀